juancadile/PyETR-myfork/docs/index.md

 The documentation is structured as follows.

 - [Theory](./theory/overview.md) recaps the ideas from *Reason & Inquiry* that are important for PyETR.
-Most users will benefit from reading the [Overview] for a quick orientation before using PyETR.
+Most users will benefit from reading the [Overview](./theory/overview.md) for a quick orientation before using PyETR.
 Users who are also readers of the book should also read [Comparison with R&I] for some important information.
-The rest of [Theory] can be consulted as needed by advanced users.
+The rest of [Theory](./theory/overview.md) can be consulted as needed by advanced users.

-- [Getting started] contains instructions for [Installation] and running [Python], with some [example usages].
+- [Getting started](./getting_started/installation.md) contains instructions for [Installation](./getting_started/installation.md) and running [Python](./getting_started/python.md).

 - [Usage] explains in detail how the string-based method for inputting [View] objects, as well as [...].